Varssos/sw-notes/docs/source/linux/RDP.rst

     # Enable xrdp after reboot and imediately
     sudo systemctl enable --now xrdp
     # Open a firewall port
-    sudo ufw allow from ant to any port 3389 proto tcp
+    sudo ufw allow from any to any port 3389 proto tcp

 After that you should be able to connect with this device via RDP